What Is Space-A Air? Where Do I Start?

 Space-A Air travel is divided into six categories.
 Review for which categories you are eligible.
 Here is a chart of the categories.
 AMC Space Available Travel Page.
 The smaller your number, the higher your priority will be, which means that a traveler in Cat.1 will get the highest priority, therefore a better chance of getting a flight.

 Learn as much as you can about your destination flights.
-Track flights to your destination for a few weeks or even months.
+Track flights to your destination for a few weeks or even months (check out our weekly roll call posts).
 Air Mobility Command has Passenger Terminal Directory that will give travelers the terminal webpage.
 AMC Travel Site.
 They usually publish their flights 72 hours in advance.
 Some destinations are weekly, and some are monthly or even random; learning the frequency of those flights can give you an essential advantage while flying Space-A.